k8snetworkplumbingwg/multus-cni/README.md

         }
 ]'
 ```
-8. Follow step 3 above to create &quot;sriov-vlanid-l2enable-conf&quot; and &quot;sriov-conf&quot; network objects
+7. Follows the step 2 to create the network object “sriov-vlanid-l2enable-conf” and “sriov-conf”
-9. View network objects using kubectl
+8. Manage the Network objects using kubectl.
 ```
 # kubectl get network
 NAME                         KIND
-flannel-conf                 Network.v1.kubernetes.com
+flannel-conf                 Network.v1.kubernetes-network.cni.cncf.io
-sriov-vlanid-l2enable-conf   Network.v1.kubernetes.com
+sriov-vlanid-l2enable-conf   Network.v1.kubernetes-network.cni.cncf.io
-sriov-conf                   Network.v1.kubernetes.com
+sriov-conf                   Network.v1.kubernetes-network.cni.cncf.io
 ```
 ### Configuring Multus to use the kubeconfig
-1. Create a Mutlus CNI configuration file on each Kubernetes node.
-This file should be created in: /etc/cni/net.d/multus-cni.conf with the content shown below.
-Use only the absolute path to point to the kubeconfig file (as it may change depending upon your cluster env).
-We are assuming all CNI plugin binaries are default location (`\opt\cni\bin dir`)
+1. Create Multus CNI configuration file /etc/cni/net.d/multus-cni.conf with below content in minions.
+Use only the absolute path to point to the kubeconfig file (it may change depending upon your cluster env) and make sure all CNI binary files are in `\opt\cni\bin` dir
 ```
 {
-    "name": "node-cni-network",
+    "name": "minion-cni-network",
     "type": "multus",
     "kubeconfig": "/etc/kubernetes/node-kubeconfig.yaml"
 }
 ```
 2. Restart kubelet service
 ```
 # systemctl restart kubelet
 ```
-### Configuring Multus to use kubeconfig and a default network
+### Configuring Multus to use the kubeconfig and also default networks

-1. Many users want Kubernetes default networking feature along with network objects.
-Refer to issues [#14](https://github.com/Intel-Corp/multus-cni/issues/14) &amp; [#17](https://github.com/Intel-Corp/multus-cni/issues/17) for more information.
-In the following Multus configuration, Weave act as the default network in the absence of network field in the pod metadata annotation.
+1. Many user want default networking feature along with Network object.
+Refer [#14](https://github.com/Intel-Corp/multus-cni/issues/14) & [#17](https://github.com/Intel-Corp/multus-cni/issues/17) issues for more information.
+In this following config, Weave act as the default network in the absence of network field in the pod metadata annotation.
 ```
 {
-    "name": "node-cni-network",
+    "name": "minion-cni-network",
     "type": "multus",
     "kubeconfig": "/etc/kubernetes/node-kubeconfig.yaml",
     "delegates": [{